HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="sass_function_calls.sql"
 ) }}

-Defining custom functions is something that has been [discussed for years in Houdini](https://github.com/w3c/css-houdini-drafts/issues/857), but studying Sass style sheets gives us data on how common the need is.
+Defining custom functions is something that has been [discussed for years in Houdini](https://github.com/w3c/css-houdini-drafts/issues/857), but studying Sass stylesheets gives us data on how common the need is.
 Quite common, it turns out.
-At least half of SCSS style sheets studied contain custom functions, since the median SCSS sheet contains not one, but two custom functions.
+At least half of SCSS stylesheets studied contain custom functions, since the median SCSS sheet contains not one, but two custom functions.

 There are also [recent](https://github.com/w3c/csswg-drafts/issues/5009) [discussions](https://github.com/w3c/csswg-drafts/issues/5624) in the CSS WG about introducing a limited form of conditionals, and Sass gives us some data on how commonly this is needed.
 Almost two thirds of SCSS sheets contain at least one `@if` block, making up almost two thirds of all control flow statements.
 There is also an `if()` function for conditionals within values, which is the second most common function used overall (14%).